TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Now we know how validators are working and when they are called.
-However we have to connect our domain model with the validators to define which part of the model is has to be checked by which valiator.
+However we have to connect our domain model with the validators to define which part of the model is has to be checked by which validator.
 Therefore there are three possibilities which we define in the following:

 * validating in the domain model with annotations